 Can you include keywords in your product pages or in blog posts around topics that are very popular right now?
 Think about:

-• When the Pantone colour of the Year is being announced
+• When the Pantone Colour of the Year is being announced

 • Key design or craft events that your audience or clients visit e.g. write a blog post review or do an interview with a key exhibitor or speaker